plasma-group/pigi/packages/docs/src/core/src/services/chain.rst

     chain.sendTransaction(transaction)

-Sends a transaction to the operator.
+Sends a transaction to the aggregator.

 ----------
 Parameters